 - We also offer a Parent Swap policy at the rides.
 This allows one parent to ride while another parent waits with the child.
 When the ride is complete, the parents swap child responsibility at the exit.

-- Additionally, if you need to rent a stroller, wheelchair or locker, proceed to Stroller, Locker and Wheelchair Rentals adjacent to Guest Services inside the Front Gate.
+- Additionally, if you need to rent a stroller, wheelchair or locker, proceed to Stroller, Locker and Wheelchair Rentals on the South side of the Front Gate near the washrooms.

 - Please re-visit Guest Services if you need any additional help with your day.